-The MAGIC telescopes are located near the mountain top of the Roque de los Muchachos on the Canary island of La Palma.
+The MAGIC telescopes are located near the top of the Roque de los Muchachos on the Canary island of La Palma.
 They are currently run by an international collaboration of 24 institutes in 10 countries.

-The construction of MAGIC-I was completed in 2003, at the time the largest Cherenkov telescope in the world.
-It has been fully operational since 2004.
-A second telescope, MAGIC-II, located at the same site at a distance of 85 m from the first one, was installed and commissioned in 2010.
+The construction of MAGIC-I was completed in 2003, with a mirror surface of 236 square meters the largest Cherenkov telescope in the world at the time.
+It is equipped with a camera consisting of photomultiplier tubes of optimal efficiency and has been fully operational since 2004.
+A second telescope, MAGIC-II, located at the same site at a distance of 85 meters from MAGIC-I, was installed and commissioned in 2010.
+With emphasis on a large mirror surface and best possible light collection, cosmic gamma-rays are accessible at an energy threshold that was until recently the lowest of any existing terrestrial gamma-ray telescope.

 In large parts, MAGIC-II was a copy of the original MAGIC-I, but it had a more homogeneous camera with more pixels, and a refurbished readout.
-In 2012, in a major upgrading operation mostly concerning MAGIC-I, the two telescopes were made technically identical.
-The stereo operation of both telescopes has increased the sensitivity of the observatory by a factor of ~3.
+In 2012, in a major upgrade operation mostly concerning MAGIC-I, the two telescopes were made technically identical.
+The stereo operation of both telescopes has increased the sensitivity of the observatory by a factor of about 3.

 Teraelectronvolt pulsed emission from the Crab Pulsar detected by MAGIC.